ltorrull/splicingrates/README.md

                                --summed --txnrate 1500
 ```

-This script takes in all samples from the study, across timepoints and replicates, and calculates splicing half-lives in one of two way:
+This script takes in all samples from the study, across timepoints and replicates, and calculates splicing half-lives in one of two ways:
 1. For each replicate individually, using samples from each timepoint within the replicate (assumes timepoints from the same replicate have been conducted using the same cells or in a single experimental workflow).
 2. Across all the samples, using the sum of junction reads across each replicate to create a single sample per timepoint.
 To run the script in this mode, use ```--summed```.